 If you want to get a feel for what Tokyo is really like for locals on a typical evening, hanging out with friends, having a good time, you have to get beyond the shiny store fronts of Ginza and flashing billboards of Shibuya Crossing.
 You have to find your way into the backstreets, where Western tourists are hesitant to go because of the cultural and language barrier that makes it feel impossible.
 You have to find the izakayas!

 That was what we wanted to do more than anything while we were in Tokyo.
 We wanted to go bar hopping for a few hours and immerse ourselves like locals in a way we knew we wouldn’t be able to do on our own, because we couldn’t read any of the menus to order properly due to the language barrier, and because we had no idea how to find the really great ones!
-So we called on a fabulous guide, Taka, of Beauty of Japan, to help us navigate the backstreets.
+So we called on a fabulous guide, Taka, of Beauty of Japan, to help us navigate the backstreets on an izakaya tour.
 With his help, the world of izakayas opened up to us and we finally felt like locals.